john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 ***Scope*** defines how declared variables and functions CAN or CANNOT be accessed at different places in your code.
 With **Global scope**, the function or variable is available EVERYWHERE in the code.
 With **Block (local) scope**, a variable is only available within the confines of the function.

 On the subject of global scope are some of the **negative attributes of global variables.** For example, GLOBALS tend to have unintended SIDE EFFECTS.
 SIDE EFFECTS occur when a local scope variable reaches into global and changes a value there.
 Side Effects are UNINTENDED since it can change an outside variable to carry out its instructions.
-When this happens, a code is INDETERMINATE.
+And as you now know from the defintion of a function, when this happens, a code is INDETERMINATE.
 A function should be DETERMINATE, meaning that it should always return the same value and have NO side effects.
 A function that is determinate is a PURE function.

 ***Scope chain*** refers to the way the JavaScript interpreter determines the value of a variable.
 First, the interpreter looks locally for the variable.
 However, if it is not there, then the interpreter will look up the *scope chain* until it reaches *global scope*.
 One important concept in relation to scope chain is **variable shadowing** which means that if there is a global AND block scope variable, the local block variable will take precedence.